Web Loom logo

 export const greenHouseViewModel = createReactiveViewModel(config);

-The key insight is that both approaches—manual instantiation and factory creation—produce the same result: a framework-agnostic ViewModel that exposes reactive state through observables.
+The key insight is that both approaches—manual instantiation and factory creation—produce the same result: a framework-agnostic ViewModel that exposes reactive state through signals.

-You've seen observables throughout this chapter, but let's be explicit about why RxJS is the foundation of reactive state in the GreenWatch MVVM implementation.
+You've seen signals throughout this chapter, but let's be explicit about why @web-loom/signals-core is the foundation of reactive state in the GreenWatch MVVM implementation.

-1. Push-Based Reactivity: Observables push new values to subscribers.
+1. Synchronous, Pull-Based Reactivity: Signals hold a current value you can always read synchronously with .get()/.peek(), and notify subscribers when that value changes.
 When the Model's data changes, all subscribed Views automatically receive the update.
 No polling, no manual refresh.

-4. Framework Agnostic: RxJS works everywhere—Node.js, browsers, React Native.
-Your ViewModels aren't tied to any specific UI framework.
+4. Framework Agnostic: @web-loom/signals-core works everywhere—Node.js, browsers, React Native.
+Your ViewModels aren't tied to any specific UI framework, and the package has zero runtime dependencies.

-You'll notice that ViewModels use both BehaviorSubject and Observable:
+You'll notice that ViewModels use both a private writable signal() and a public ReadonlySignal:

-- BehaviorSubject is used internally because it holds the current value and allows the ViewModel to emit new values with
+• A writable signal() is used internally because it holds the current value and allows the ViewModel to update it with .set()

 This encapsulation ensures that only the ViewModel can change its state.
 Views are consumers, not producers.